Automotive head-up display: Ideal visual field

 The ideal visual field is the area in which stimuli are most accurately, rapidly, and efficiently processed by the eye.
 In humans, this field is thought to be within 20 degrees above or below the vertical meridian of an individual's gaze and 60 degrees either side of the horizontal meridian.
 If an object is beyond these boundaries it will require eye movement to bring the stimuli out of periphery.
 By including feedback instruments in the primary field of vision, HUDs allow for the horizon and all associated stimuli to stay in the primary field vision where the information may still be processed and acknowledged by a motorist.

 Manifestation

 Reaction time

 Reaction time, and more specifically delayed reaction, is widely cited as a key contributor to vehicular accidents.
 Reaction time in relation to the ERB is defined as the time it takes for a motorist to react to an external hazard or stimuli and then carry out the appropriate reaction, or evasive maneuver such as braking when a vehicle in front stops.
-The feedback offered by an HUD is projected onto the windshield of a vehicle with the aim of integrating outside stimuli and the instrumental feedback; thus removing the need to remove a driver's eyes from the road.
+The feedback offered by a HUD is projected onto the windshield of a vehicle with the aim of integrating outside stimuli and the instrumental feedback; thus removing the need to remove a driver's eyes from the road.
 Studies of reaction time to hazards in HUD vs HDD designs have found that the average reaction times for HUD are faster.
 This trend appears to continue across demographics, including both categories of experience level and age.